 Graphic Communication in all its forms is vital to society.
 It is a means of getting across information visually using graphics.
-Graphic communication comes in many forms and various aspects of life including education, industry and commerce.
+Graphic Communication comes in many forms and various aspects of life, including education, industry and commerce.
 This course is designed to increase your awareness of how graphics are used, and to learn about the technology used to create them.
-You will create 2D, 3D and pictorial graphics with visual impact or that transmits information, digitally and on paper.
+You will create 2D, 3D and pictorial graphics that transmit information, digitally and on paper.

-The skills you learn in this course are useful in many career areas including Architecture, Surveying, Engineering, Construction, Design and Marketing, Graphic Design, Manufacturing, Web Design, Multimedia, Digital Design and Landscaping plus many more.
+The skills you learn in this course are useful in many career areas, including architecture, surveying, engineering, construction, design and marketing, graphic design, manufacturing, web design, multimedia, digital design and landscaping, and many more.